Rohrmannresearch-TitlelineInNewFont!.jpg

 <joint project with I. Bishop, Centre for Geographic Information Systems>

-Note: Based on an extension of the computer-simulation used in project ASE; combined field/lab study; funded by ARC grant; data collection completed; publication done.
-Extension, related to the Melbourne University environment (Study ASM) is underway.
+Note: Based on an extension of the computer-simulation used in project ASE; combined field/lab study; data collection completed; publication done.
+A further extension, related to the Melbourne University environments, is underway within Project VEV; report in preparation.

 [VEV] Virtual environments and human perception: experiments in validity